Ghazal-Ghajari/mgmt-os-demo/README.md

 ## About me

-PhD candidate in Computer Science (Wright State University, SMART Lab).
+PhD candidate in Computer Science (Wright State University).
 Research: Hyperdimensional Computing for IoT anomaly detection · GAN-based sensor synthesis · LLM-assisted security pipelines.
-14 peer-reviewed publications · h-index 5 · Claude API experience in production research pipelines.
+14 peer-reviewed publications · 59 citations. h-index 5 · Claude API experience in production research pipelines.

 I build and ship things.
 This repo is evidence of that.